palmermo/tasktemplates/README.md

 Acceptance Criteria

-•Show user is able to [desired user interaction]
+• Show user is able to [desired user interaction]
-•Show there is a [desired user feature]
+• Show there is a [desired user feature]
-•Show user is able to [desired user interaction]
+• Show user is able to [desired user interaction]
-•Show there is a [desired user feature]
+• Show there is a [desired user feature]

 ## Feature Improvement

 Current Behavior

-Describe what is happening now.
+* Describe what is happening now.
-Describe what is happening even more.
+* Describe what is happening even more.
-[Include video, photos, links etc.]
+* [Include video, photos, links etc.]

 Requested  Change

-Describe what should happen.
+* Describe what should happen.
-Describe what should happen even more.
+* Describe what should happen even more.
-[Include video, photos, mockups. links etc.]
+* [Include video, photos, mockups. links etc.]

 ## Bug report

 Current Behavior

-Describe what is happening now.
+* Describe what is happening now.
-Describe what is happening even more.
+* Describe what is happening even more.

 Expected  Behavior

-Describe what should happen
+* Describe what should happen
-Describe what should happen
+* Describe what should happen

 [Attach a video or photo outlining the steps that cause the bug]